Installing Mothra libraries locally

 Examine the version number to make sure you're using the correct version of Mothra.
 If it doesn't match the version you think that you are trying to test, it might indicate that a previously installed version is taking priority, and you should check your configuration.

-If something goes wrong, looking at the version details shows you precisely what versions of Scala, Spark, and Hadoop were used for building and testing this jar file.
-In the above example, Scala 2.12.15 and Spark 3.2.1 were used.
+If something goes wrong, looking at the version details shows you precisely what version of Scala was used for building and testing this jar file.
+In the above example, Scala 2.12.20 was used.

 Next, define a tiny sample query to make sure that Spark can construct a query correctly: